ukwa/w3act/README.md

 For using the recommended IDE you require:

-* Eclipse Kepler Service Release 1 with m2eclipse plugin (http://eclipse.org/eclipse)
+* Eclipse Kepler Service Release 1 with m2eclipse plugin [eclipse]

 ### Troubleshooting